sheracore/Django_python_concepts/README.md

 ```
 celery -A proj worker -l info
 ```
-### Each cpu core has two thread so each worker on any cpu can (subscribe)consumer two concurency
+### Each cpu core has two thread so each worker on any cpu can (subscribe)consume two concurency task
 ### So if you run a worker on i7 cpu worker can get 16 published message or task concurency
 ### And if you want worker just consume on one(two, three, ..)thread you can use
 ```